Random Finite Noncommutative Geometries and Topological Recursion: Introduction and basics

 A spectral triple ${\left( { \mathcal{A}, \mathcal{H} , D} \right)}$ is called \emph{finite} if the Hilbert space $\mathcal{H}$ is finite dimensional, i.e. ${\mathcal{H} \cong \mathbb{C}^n \, }$.
 The data ${(\mathcal{A} , \mathcal{H} , \gamma , J)}$ corresponding to a finite real spectral triple is referred to as a \emph{fermion space}.
 Given a fixed fermion space ${(\mathcal{A} , \mathcal{H} , \gamma , J)}$, the \emph{moduli space} of Dirac operators of the finite real spectral triple ${(\mathcal{A}, \mathcal{H}, D , \gamma , J)}$ consists of all possible self-adjoint operators $D$ (up to unitary equivalence) which satisfy the axiomatic definition of a real spectral triple \cite{Marcolli-NoncomCosmology}.
 It is considered as the space of all possible geometries, that is Riemannian metrics, over the noncommutative space ${(\mathcal{A} , \mathcal{H} , \gamma , J)}$.

-The theory of spectral triples has been used in constructing geometric models of matter coupled to gravity, using an action functional, called the \emph{spectral action}, which is given in terms of the spectrum of the Dirac operator (see \cite{Connes-1996}, \cite{Connes-Chamseddine-1997}, \cite{Connes-2006} and \cite{Connes-Chamseddine-Marcolli-2007}).
+The theory of spectral triples has been used in constructing geometric models of matter coupled to gravity, using an action functional, called the \emph{spectral action}, which is given in terms of the spectrum of the Dirac operator (see \cite{Connes-1996}, \cite{Connes-Chamseddine-1997}, \cite{Connes-2006} and \cite{Connes-Chamseddine-Marcolli-2007}; see also \cite{Gesteau-2019} for a recent work in the spirit of matrix models).

 This paper is about a second application of the idea of spectral triples by creating a connection with the recently emerged theory of \emph{topological recursion} \cite{Eynard-Orantin-2007}.
 Roughly speaking, if we understand quantization of gravity as a path integral over the space of metrics, it is natural to consider models of Euclidean quantum gravity over a finite noncommutative space in which one integrates over the moduli space of Dirac operators for a fixed fermion space.
 Given a fermion space ${(\mathcal{A} , \mathcal{H} , \gamma , J)}$, the distribution over the moduli space of Dirac operators is considered to be of the form